jhollis-markley/Hello-World/README.md

 # Hello-World
-This is a temporary repository.\n
+This is a temporary repository.
 This is my first edit.